GerritCodeReview/plugins_uploadvalidator/src/main/resources/Documentation/config.md

     Default: nobody is allowed to skip the rules (empty).

 NOTE: When skipGroup isn't defined, all the other skip settings are ignored.

+NOTE: If skipGroup is the same as group, all users are able to skip validations based on other skip rules.

 NOTE: For [system groups](../../../Documentation/access-control.html#system_groups) and external groups (e.g.